 Ogano Deer Park

 The park is located on the side of a hill.
 There are only about 20 deer at one time.
 You can walk right along two sides of the deer area to view the deer from behind a fence.
-You can not walk in among them.
-There is a makeshift platform made of bricks near the entrance that you can stand on to get a clearer photo of the deer.
+But you can not walk in among them.
+However, there is a makeshift platform made of bricks near the entrance that you can stand on to get a clearer photo of the deer.